 We will use R 4.1.1 to pre-process and visualise data (R Core Team, 2021) and Bayes factor analyses.
 Bayes factor was chosen because it can provide evidence for both null hypothesis and the alternative hypothesis (Dienes, 2016; Dienes & Mclatchie, 2018; Hu et al., 2018; Wagenmakers et al., 2018).
-Given that the final data are count data that distributed in different categories of certain dimensions (e.g., sex, age bins), we will use Bayesian multinomial test (corresponding to frequentists' goodness-of-fit test or χ^2) to test whether data from two sources differ from each other on certain dimension (e.g., sex, age, education attainment).
+Given that the final data we use are percentage data, we will use Bayesian multinomial test (corresponding to frequentists' goodness-of-fit test or χ^2) to test whether percentage data from two sources differ from each other on certain dimension (e.g., sex, age, education attainment).

+The percentage data from one source is treated as the observed and the other is treated as expected.
+The null hypothesis (H_0) is that the observed percentage data are sampled from a multinomial distribution with parameters as defined by the expected percentage, the alternative hypothesis (H_a) is that the observed proportion data are sample from a multinomial distribution with equal probability for each cell.
 The multinomial distribution is a generalization of the binomial distribution to variables that can take values in $K \ge 2$ categories.
 The parameters of multinomial is a vector of probabilities, $\theta = (\theta_1, \theta_2, ..., \theta_K)$, with which N observations are distributed across K categories.
 The distribution of the parameters of multinomial distribution follows a Dirichlet distribution with concentration parameters ($\alpha_1, \alpha_2, ..., \alpha_K$), where each α is larger than zero.
-In Bayesian multinomial test, the null hypothesis (H_0) is a point hypothesis that the parameters, θ_s , of the observed percentage data equal to the expected, which is a point in the

-Dirichlet distribution, see Sarafoglou et al. (2020) for details.
+In Bayesian multinomial test, the null hypothesis (H_0) is a point hypothesis that the parameters, θ_s , of the observed percentage data equal to the expected, which is a point in the Dirichlet distribution, see Sarafoglou et al. (2020) for details.
 Usually, the H_0 is tested against the encompassing hypotheses, or alternative hypothesis (H_a), that all category proportions are free to vary.
-See the details of testing our first question below.
+For example, when testing whether the Chinese participants in PSA001 data (Jones et al., 2021) represent the Chinese population in terms of age, we first calculate the percentage of participants in each of seven age bins ($0 \sim 9$, $10 \sim 19$, $20 \sim 29$, $30 \sim 39$, $40 \sim 49$, $50 \sim 59$, >= 60) for PSA001 data.
+The result, [0, 21, 71, 1, 5, 2, 0], is treated as the observed and compared to the expected percentage data, [12, 11, 12, 16, 14, 16, 19], which is from the 7th census data of China.
+In this case, the H_0 and H_a are specified as below: